drdrmc/drdrmc.github.io/about.md

 permalink: /about/
 ---

-I am Emeritus Professor of Digital Economy in the [School of Computer Science](https://www.cs.nott.ac.uk/) at the [University of Nottingham](https://www.nottingham.ac.uk).
+I am now Emeritus Professor of Digital Economy in the [School of Computer Science](https://www.cs.nott.ac.uk/) at the [University of Nottingham](https://www.nottingham.ac.uk).